sanposhiho/gomockhandler/README.md

 But, it will take time to execute `go generate ./...` for projects with many files.
 And we cannot easily check if mock is up-to-date.

+`gomockhandler` use one config file to generate all mocks.

 With `gomockhandler`,

 - You can generate mocks more **quickly** :rocket:.
-Your mock will be generated in parallel.
 - You can check if mock is up-to-date :sparkles:.
 - You can manage your mocks in one config file :books:.
-- You can generate the config of gomockhandler **just by rewriting `go:generate` comment** a little bit :wrench:.
+- You can generate/edit the config of gomockhandler with CLI :wrench:.

 Here is a example of the mock being generated in half the time with `gomockhandler`.